Summer Scholarship and Assistantship

 To apply for a full scholarship, check the full scholarship box on the application form, and include a letter explaining your financial need and your interest in the workshop(s) you are applying for, a résumé, two letters of recommendation and five printed images (maximum size 8-1/2 x 11, no slides or CDs) of your work even if it is not in the same media as the workshop you are applying to take.

 Some of these scholarships have particular qualifications in addition to exceptional talent and financial need.
 If you meet any of the following qualifications, include this information in your letter.

 50 years or older

 Applying for a books, clay, drawing, painting, glass, jewelry/metals, paper, letterpress, or wood workshop

 If you apply for full scholarship you are encouraged to also apply for work-study.

 Descriptions of all special full scholarships with information about the funder and the qualifications.

 Teacher Training Scholarship

-There is one full scholarship for a teacher taking a teacher training class.
-It is only available to teachers applying for the fourth session class in the clay studio titled Low-Fire Adventure.
-To apply, check the teacher training scholarship box on the application form and include a letter explaining your financial need and your interest in the class, a résumé, and two letters of recommendation.
+There is one full scholarship for a teacher taking a teacher training workshop.
+It is only available to teachers applying for the fourth session workshop in the clay studio titled Low-Fire Adventure.
+To apply, check the teacher training scholarship box on the application form and include a letter explaining your financial need and your interest in the workshop, a résumé, and two letters of recommendation.